 Small Class Size

 Small class sizes with a 1:6 teacher-to-student ratio assures each student is receiving the necessary attention they need for academic, social, and emotional growth.
-The dynamics of having two intervention specialists in a classroom at a time provides students with an additional level of and support and instruction.
+The dynamics of having two intervention specialists in a classroom at a time provides students with an additional level of support and instruction.

 Licensed Intervention Specialists & Ongoing Teacher Training